timescale/docs/timescaledb/getting-started/create-hypertable.md

 # Create a hypertable
-Hypertables are the heart of TimescaleDB functionality.
-They allow TimescaleDB to work efficiently with time-series data.
-It's good to remember that since TimescaleDB is PostgreSQL, all the regular PostgreSQL tables, indexes, etc. can be created right alongside your TimescaleDB hypertables.
-This makes creating and working with TimescaleDB tables similar to how you would with just regular PostgreSQL.
+Hypertables are the core of TimescaleDB functionality that enable TimescaleDB to work efficiently with time-series data.
+Because TimescaleDB is PostgreSQL, all the regular PostgreSQL tables, indexes, stored procedures and other objects can be created alongside your TimescaleDB hypertables.
+This makes creating and working with TimescaleDB tables similar to regular PostgreSQL.

 ## Hypertables and chunks
 Hypertables and chunks make storing and querying times-series data fast at petabyte